azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 myapi-7c74475b88-vhw6n              1/1     Running   0          34m     10.244.0.16   aks-nodepool1-11985439-vmss000000   <none>           <none>            app=myapi,pod-template-hash=7c74475b88
 ```

 Looks good!
 As you can see, the SQL server pod also already has some labels (`app=mssql`).
-Now, let's add two services: one for the SQL server (remember, we used the IP adress in the connection string, which is really bad as we now know) and one for the API pods.
+Now, let's add two services: one for the SQL server (remember, we used the IP address in the connection string, which is really bad as we now know) and one for the API pods.

 ```yaml
 # Content of file sqlserver-service.yaml